Malta in the Eurovision Song Contest 2003: Background

-For the 2003 Contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 16 September 2002.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2003 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate in the 2003 contest on 16 September 2002.
+PBS selected their entry consistently through a national final procedure, a method that was continued for its 2003 participation.

 Before Eurovision

 Malta Song for Europe 2003

-Malta Song for Europe 2003 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2003.
+Malta Song for Europe 2003 was the national final format developed by PBS to select its entry for the Eurovision Song Contest 2003.
 The competition consisted of a semi-final and final held on 7 and 8 February 2003, respectively, at the Malta Fairs & Conventions Centre in Ta' Qali.
 Both shows were hosted by Gianni Zammit and Mireille Bonello and broadcast on Television Malta (TVM) as well as on the website di-ve.com.

 Format

 The competition consisted of twenty-four songs competing in the semi-final on 7 February 2003 where the top sixteen entries qualified to compete in the final on 8 February 2003.
 Five judges evaluated the songs during the shows and each judge had an equal stake in the final result.
 The results of the public televote had a weighting equal to the total votes of the judges.
 Ties in the final results were broken based on the entry which received the higher score from the judges.